arlac77/etag-cache-leveldb/README.md

 ## rawTagData

-Strips away etag flags (weak ant the like)
+Strips away etag flags (weak and the like)

 ### Parameters